-COMPLAINANT:
+Complainant:

-The Complainant contends that the disputed domain name is confusingly similar to its trademark, since it incorporates in its entirety the Complainant's registered and well-known ARCELORMITTAL Trademark.
-The mere addition of a generic and descriptive term (i.e. the term 'BLOG') does not prevent a finding of confusing similarity to the Complainant's trademark.
+The Complainant contends that the disputed domain name is confusingly similar to its trademark, since it includes the entirety of the Complainant's registered and well-known ARCELORMITTAL Trademark.
+The mere addition of a generic and descriptive term "inc" (meaning "incorporated") does not prevent a finding of confusing similarity to the Complainant's trademark.

 The Complainant contends that the Respondent has nothing to do with the Complainant, nor has been licensed or authorised to register or use the disputed domain name.
-The disputed domain name does not correspond to the Respondent's name, nor is this latter commonly known by the disputed domain name or owns any corresponding registered trademarks.
+The Respondent is neither identified in the Whois database as the disputed domain name, nor is commonly known by the disputed domain name or owns any corresponding registered trademarks.

 Finally, the Complainant contends that, given the distinctiveness and reputation of the ARCELORMITTAL Trademark, it is unlikely that the Respondent had no knowledge of the Complainant's mark when he had registered the disputed domain name confusingly similar to such mark.
-To the contrary, the Respondent has already been involved in UDRP cases against the Complainant.
 Moreover, considered that MX servers are set for the disputed domain name, it is inconceivable that the Respondent makes any good faith use of the disputed domain name as part of an e-mail address.